UoA-CompSci/fullcalendar-plugin/README.md

 });
 ```

 You may obtain an API token by logging into diaryapi.auckland.ac.nz then click your email address and select "API Token" from the menu.
-(TODO: screenshot)

 > Note that this will generate a new token and invalidate your old one if you already have one.

+> After obtaining the token, please don't forget to close all browser windows to completely log out from diaryapi.auckland.ac.nz